tomara-x/lapis/README.md

 <details><summary>deviations</summary>
 <p>

+- the optional loop point argument of wavech and wavech_at can be specified as a number or omitted (no Some(n)/None)
 - the `remove` method removes the channel but doesn't return a vec
 - the `channel` method returns a cloned vec
 - output from methods `channels` and `len` is cast as f64